-- Should upon commencement of the initial term of management, enter into a Management Agreement signed by all parties to that agreement; - b) Should for second and subsequent terms of management, use reasonable endeavours, to be evidenced In Writing, to obtain a further Management Agreement; - c) Should agree with the Client, and clearly set out who is responsible for all health and safety and building safety; - d) Should agree and clearly detail the length of appointment prior to commencement together with any process for renewal, the Management Fee, review of the Management Fee (if the Management Fee is agreed to be subject to indexation, the index to which it is linked should be agreed in advance In Writing) and the provisions for termination and handover; - e) Must clearly state the period of notice or penalty charges for early termination in the termination provision; - f) Must ensure that every Leaseholder is provided with full contact details of the Managing Agent;

-- g) Should subsequently make available a basic summary of their contractual terms and duties to Leaseholders on request; - h) Must ensure that the written management contract complies with the Supply of Goods and Services Act 1982 (as amended) and the Provision of Services Regulations 2009:
+- a) Should upon commencement of the initial term of management, enter into a Management Agreement signed by all parties to that agreement; - b) Should for second and subsequent terms of management, use reasonable endeavours, to be evidence In Writing, to obtain a further Management Agreement; - c) Should agree with the Client, and clearly set out, who is responsible for all health and safety and building safety; - d) Should agree and clearly detail the length of appointment prior to commencement together with any process for renewal, the Management Fee, review of the Management Fee (if the Management Fee is agreed to be subject to indexation, the index to which it is linked should be agreed in advance In Writing) and the provisions for termination and handover: - Must clearly state the period of notice or penalty charges for early termination in the termination provision; - f) Must ensure that every Leaseholder is provided with full contact details of the Managing Agent; - g) Should subsequently make available a basic summary of their contractual terms and duties to Leaseholders on request. - h) Must ensure that the written management contract complies with the Supply of Goods and Services Act 1982 (as amended) and the Provision of Services Regulations 2009;8 - Must ensure that a charge made for any other service not covered by the Management Fee is a Proportionate Charge.